mikeizbicki/cmc-csci040/README.md

 If you have extenuating circumstances, contact me in advance of the due date and I may extend the due date for you.

-If you collaborate with other students or visit the QCL for help with an assignment, you get an automatic 2 day extension.
+If you collaborate with other students or visit the QCL for help with an assignment, you get an automatic 2 day extension on any lab or project.

 **Collaboration Policy:**